Citizen's arrest: Federal law

 Canada's blanket arrest authorities for crimes or violations of federal statutes are found in the Criminal Code.
 In Canada, a criminal offence is any offence that is created by a federal statute—there are no "provincial crimes".

 Criminal offences are divided into three groups: indictable, dual procedure, and summary conviction.
 For the purposes of arrest, dual procedure offences are considered to be indictable.

 The Criminal Code provisions related to citizen arrests were changed in 2012, by the Citizen's Arrest and Self-defence Act.
 As a consequence, it is now possible to make a citizen's arrest in Canada in circumstances where a "reasonable" amount of time has lapsed between the commission of a property-related offence and the arrest.

 Provincial law

 There are several arrest authorities found through the various provincial statutes.
 The most notable citizen's arrest authority in Ontario is found in the Trespass to Property Act, but there are others found in the Highway Traffic Act, the Liquor Licence Act, and many others.

 China

 Chinese criminal procedure law empowers any citizen to make citizen's arrest:

+Czech Republic

+In the Czech Republic, pursuant to § 76 (2) of the Code of Criminal Procedure ("Zákon č.
+141/1961 Sb. o trestním řízení soudním (trestní řád)"), the personal liberty of a person caught in the act of committing a crime or immediately afterwards may be restricted by anyone if necessary to establish the person's identity, prevent their escape or secure evidence.
+The arrester shall, however, be obliged to hand that person over immediately to the police authority; The arrester may also hand over a member of the armed forces to the nearest armed forces unit or garrison administrator.
+If such a person cannot be handed over immediately, the restriction of that person's personal liberty shall be notified without delay to one of those authorities.